pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/README.md

 Firstly, you should include the data type you are sending when you request.
 So you'll need to update your cURL command by adding a flag `-H` for headers where you can specify the data type.
 By default, some header properties are always sent through.
 Adding the -H command will allow you to overwrite or add new values.

-- `curl -H "Content-Type: application/json" -X POST -d blanchedalmond' http://localhost:3333/colors`
+- `curl -H "Content-Type: application/json" -X POST -d 'blanchedalmond' http://localhost:3333/colors`

 Next, update the data to be in proper JSON format.
 It must be an object, and each key and value must be wrapped in double quotes.
 Notice that the entire JSON object must be wrapped in single quotes.